AlMonther9/simple_shell/README.md

 ## Man page <img src="https://cdn-icons-png.flaticon.com/128/781/781103.png" width=50 align=center>

-The man page is a file wich explains in detail how Simple Shell works.
-If you want see a full explanation of this function you can run our man page this way:
+The man page is a file explaining how Simple Shell works in detail.
+If you want to see a full explanation of this function, you can run our man page this way:
 ```
 $ man ./man_1_simple_shell
 ```